Kingsford-Group/glitter/README.md

 Comments of the form `%line N “file”` are included whenever the file switches.

-Any lines before the first block encountered in a run are output between the command that starts the file (`Start` below) and the command that starts the content (`StartBook` below), only replacing `@‘` escapes.
+Any lines before the first block encountered in a run are output between the command that starts the file (`Start` below) and the command that starts the content (`StartBook` below), only replacing `#` escapes.
 This means that lines before the first block encountered are added to the LaTeX preamble (assuming you are using LaTeX).

 If a block is being appended to an already defined block, it is preceded by a `+≡` symbol.
+In the default LaTeX format, various macros are used to print cross-references between sections at the right end of the first line of a code block:

+​	<<Code block name>>+≡     ▴page ▾page ∈page

+where ▴ ▾ link to the page where the code block is also defined (previous definitions and subsequent definitions). ∈ gives a list of places where the code block is referenced.

 Unless you give the `-dont-build` option, the output of weave will be run through `pdflatex` (or whatever command is given by the `WeaveCommand` configuration option).